dotlang/language/README.md

 Primitives are passed by value.
 Everything else (array, string, classes, ...) will be passed by reference.

-Although `string` is not primitive, but all string literals will be handled by the compiler behind the scene.
+Although `String` is not primitive, but all string literals will be handled by the compiler behind the scene.

 ### General structure